Games client plus its

 Publish one state snapshot.

 priority defaults to 100.
-Timestamps are stamped
+The SDK stamps

 input — each player → server